shanegoh/Anonymous-I-Voting-Application-using-Linkable-Ring-Signature/README.md

 	-> flask run

 	Warning!
 	This application is integrated with Auth0 Services.
-Auth0 provides 22 days of free trail.
+Auth0 provides 22 days of free trial.
 	Thus, this project is only valid for 22 days from the date of submission.